Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Large-Scale Causal Discovery Results

 The dark gray boxes in the heatmaps are associated with importance scores higher or equal to 0.01.
-This threshold indicates, whether the \ac{DOS} values of the \ac{CSL} techniques show significant variation according to the computed \ac{EBM} scores.
-In this research, we established that \ac{EBM} importance scores lower than 0.01 are related to \ac{DOS} values, which are comparable on average.
+This threshold indicates whether the \ac{DOS} values of the \ac{CSL} techniques show significant variation according to the \ac{EBM} scores.
+For more details on the selection of the \ac{EBM} threshold, we refer the reader to Appendix \ref{sec:Appendix8}.
+The visual analysis in the remaining part of this section includes only these structure learning approaches, the performance of which is associated with an importance score equal to or higher than 0.01.
 The heatmap in Figure \ref{fig:EBM_Importance_Interaction}a) shows that the recently introduced linear $R^2$-SortnRegress and the pre-trained nonlinear transformer AVICI deliver more robust performance than all other models.
 The \ac{DOS} values produced by these two approaches show significant variation only w.r.t. three experimental factors.
-In this regard, sorting the graph nodes based on increasing cause-explained variance, i.e., $R^2$ coefficients computed from a series of linear regressions, discovers graphical structures, which are sensitive to nonlinear causal transformations.
-In real-life scenarios, amortized variational inference would deliver more robust results than the causal order-based approach, when modelling cause-effect transformations with unknown formulation, as AVICI's \ac{DOS} values remain invariant to nonlinear structural equations, even when formulated with a non-identifiable causal mechanism.
+In this regard, sorting the graph nodes based on increasing cause-explained variance, i.e., $R^2$ coefficients computed from a series of linear regressions, discovers graphical structures, that are sensitive to nonlinear causal transformations.
+In real-life scenarios, amortized variational inference would deliver more robust results than the causal order-based approach, when modeling cause-effect transformations with unknown formulation, as AVICI's \ac{DOS} values remain invariant to nonlinear structural equations, even when formulated with a non-identifiable causal mechanism.
 The heatmap in Figure \ref{fig:EBM_Importance_Interaction}b) shows that in addition to $R^2$-SortnRegress and AVICI, Direct-LiNGAM and Gran-\ac{DAG} show insignificant variation in terms of \ac{DOS} w.r.t. the pairwise interaction effects.
 The fact that Direct-LiNGAM bears methodological similarities to $R^2$-SortnRegress, implies that rather simple linear \ac{CSL} models, which estimate the causal order in the first step, deliver comparatively robust performance.
 Gran-DAG bears similarities to AVICI in that it represents a nonlinear approach, which makes use of stochastic sampling from a specific distribution to estimate the graph connections.
-We suspect the reason for Gran-\ac{DAG}'s invariant performance to pairwaise interactions can be attributed to the techniques, employed by the approach to combat overfitting, e.g., early stopping of the training process, preliminary neighbourhood search prior to the structure learning process of graphs with 50 or more nodes etc. However, the attempts of \shortciteA{GranDAG} to improve Gran-\ac{DAG}'s robustness make a difference mainly w.r.t to the hidden interaction effects, as the approach is among the 13 causal discovery methods sensitive to both the node size and the graph connectivity.\\
+We suspect the reason for Gran-\ac{DAG}'s invariant performance to pairwise interactions can be attributed to the techniques, employed by the approach to combat overfitting, e.g., early stopping of the training process, preliminary neighborhood search prior to the structure learning process of graphs with 50 or more nodes, etc. However, the attempts of \citet{GranDAG} to improve Gran-\ac{DAG}'s robustness make a difference mainly w.r.t to the hidden interaction effects.
+While the approach remains invariant to the latter, Gran-\ac{DAG}'s performance is sensitive to variation in the values of four out of seven experimental factors.\\